A tough talent market for employers hits unpredictable turbulence.

 [Further reading from 02/15/2019: The fight for $15 (per hour) comes to the gig economy. ]

 Labor’s not fungible

 And unlike most markets with fungible commodities (Barrels of oil, bushels of corn…), labor markets are complicated.
-Workers face geographic constraints (in fact, today Americans are less work-mobile than previous generations (3)) and some skill sets are more marketable than others.
+Workers face geographic constraints (in fact, today Americans were already less work-mobile than previous generations (3)) and some skill sets are more marketable than others.
 While these macro trends tell us which way the wind blows, hiring truly comes down to competing in a specific market and geography.

 (1) “You’re Less Likely to Be Laid Off Today Than Any Time Since 1967” by Brad Tuttle – Money Magazine – Aug 08, 2017- http://time.com/money/4891508/unemployment-layoff-rate-jobs-market-2017/